 How to Customize the Number of WooCommerce Columns on your Shop Page (for Desktop, Tablets and Mobile Phones)

 Here’s a video that shows you how you can change the number of WooCommerce Columns for desktop, tablet and mobile phone.

 WooCommerce mobile settings

-Here’s a picture of how the options are set, where you’ll see that you can set different column layouts for tablet and phone.
+Here’s a picture of how the options are set, where you’ll see that you can set different column layouts for tablets and phones.

 Storefront Blocks also has a separate setting where you set the desktop layout.

 Frequently Asked Questions

 Do I need a Page Builder like Elementor to edit the WooCommerce Shop Page?

 No, you can edit the WooCommerce Shop just using the WordPress Block Builder Editor and the Storefront Blocks plugin.

 Are there SEO benefits if I edit the WooCommerce Shop Page?